-Side Note: Not everyone grows up with that kind of worldview or life experience, as I came to find out.
-I happened to marry a man who was never on a roster for dishes like my brothers were growing up.
-He also grew up in a culture that defined household tasks as strictly only women’s work!
-Oh that was a big adjustment!
+Side Note: Not everyone grows up with that kind of worldview or life experience.
+I happened to marry a man who never washed dishes like my brothers did growing up, and grew up in a culture that saw household tasks as women’s work!

 It begin a long season of one challenge after another… a first baby that didn’t sleep well.
 Then two more babies within quick succession.
 There went my sleep!
-Having postal natal depression after my third and through out those years, the challenge of living with chronic back pain!
+I got postal natal depression after my third and had years of living with chronic back pain!

 My organisational systems started breaking down.
 Big time!!
-I could no longer keep of top of things just by trying to regularly tidy up again and again…
+I could no longer keep of top of things just by tidying up again and again…